 With this FCFF calculator, you can easily calculate the free cash flow to firm (FCFF) which will help you to value a company.
 FCFF is one of the most commonly used cash flows when performing a discounted cash flow analysis.
+Please check out our discounted cash flow calculator for more information.

 This article will help you understand what is FCFF in finance and how to calculate FCFF.
 We will also help you understand the free cash flow to firm valuation method.
 But first, let's talk about the definition of FCFF.